vsivsi/meteor-job-collection/README.md

 ### Security

-The security of the jobCollection uses mechanisms that will be familiar to anyone who has used the [Meteor `publish` and `subscribe` mechanism](http://docs.meteor.com/#publishandsubscribe) and [Meteor Collection allow/deny rules](http://docs.meteor.com/#allow).
+Securing a jobCollection is done using mechanisms that will be familiar to anyone who has used the [Meteor `publish` and `subscribe` mechanism](http://docs.meteor.com/#publishandsubscribe) and [Meteor Collection allow/deny rules](http://docs.meteor.com/#allow).

 For a client to have access to perform `find()` operations on a jobCollection, the server must publish the collection and the client must subscribe to it.
 This works identically to normal Meteor collections.

 Compared to vanilla Meteor collections, jobCollections have a  different set of remote methods with specific security implications.
-Where the allow/deny methods on a Meteor collection take functions to grant permission for `insert`, `update` and `remove`, `jobCollection` has more functionality to secure and configure.
+Where the allow/deny methods on a Meteor collection take functions to grant permission for `insert`, `update` and `remove`, jobCollection has more functionality to secure and configure.

 There are currently over a dozen Meteor methods defined by each jobCollection.
 In many cases it will be most convenient to write allow/deny rules to one of the four predefined permission groups: `admin`, `manager`, `creator` and `worker`.
 These defined roles separate security concerns and permit you to efficiently add allow/deny rules for groups of functions that various client functionalities are likely to need.
 Where these roles do not meet the requirements of a specific project, each remote method can also be individually secured with custom allow/deny rules.